aws/eks-anywhere/docs/content/en/docs/tasks/packages/harbor/_index.md

    {{% alert title="Important" color="warning" %}}
    * All configuration options are listed in dot notations (e.g., `expose.tls.enabled`) in the doc, but they have to be transformed to **hierachical structures** when specified in the `config` section in the yaml spec.
-   * Harbor web portal is exposed through `NodePort` by default and its default port number is `30003`
+   * Harbor web portal is exposed through `NodePort` by default, and its default port number is `30003` with TLS enabled and `30002` with TLS disabled.
    * TLS is enabled by default for connections to Harbor web portal, and a secret resource named `tls-secret` is required for that purpose.
-It can be created with the following command:
+It can be provisioned through cert-manager or manually with the following command using self-signed certificate:
       ```bash
-      kubectl create secret tls tls-secret --cert=[path to your certificate file] --key=[path to your key file] -n eksa-packages
+      kubectl create secret tls tls-secret --cert=[path to certificate file] --key=[path to key file] -n eksa-packages
       ```
    * The `UpdateStrategy` for deployments with persistent volumes (jobservice, registry and chartmuseum) has to be set to `Recreate` when `ReadWriteMany` for volumes isn't supported in the cluster.